-Consultation Process for Administrative and/or Operational and Operational Plans within First Nation Traditional Territory
+Consultation Process for Administrative and/or Operational and Operational Plans within the Siska Band Traditional Territory

-- 1.1 British Columbia will consult with Skwah First Nation on proposed Administrative and/or Operational Decisions and Operational Plans that may potentially adversely impact Skwah First Nation's Aboriginal Interests within the Traditional Territory, in accordance with this Appendix B. - 1.2 Skwah First Nation will fully participate in information sharing and/or consultation with British Columbia, Licensees or proponents regarding proposed Administrative and/or Operational Decisions or Operational Plans within the Traditional Territory in accordance with this Appendix B. - 1.3 In order to facilitate consultation, the Parties will use the Matrix set out in section 1.10 of this Appendix to determine which proposed Administrative and/or Operational Decisions and Operational Plans will require consultation, as well as the appropriate level of consultation for those decisions and plans. - 1.4 The level of consultation required for the types of Administrative and/or Operational Decisions and Operational Plans listed in Schedule 1 (the "List of Decisions") will be the level indicated in the column of Schedule 1 headed "Consultation Level", unless the Parties agree to a different consultation level under section 1.11 of this Appendix. - 1.5 If on or before January 31st a Party requests that the List of Decisions or the consultation level for a type of decision or plan set out in it be revised for a subsequent BC Fiscal Year, the Parties will discuss that request and if the Parties agree to a revision, update the List of Decisions on or before March 31st of the current fiscal year. - 1.6 If British Columbia becomes aware of proposed Administrative and/or Operational Decisions or Operational Plans not contained in the List of Decisions that will have effect within the Traditional Territory of Skwah First Nation during the current fiscal year, British Columbia will notify the Skwah First Nation of those decisions or plans and the Parties will, with reference to the criteria set out in the Matrix, seek to agree on the consultation levels that will be applicable to those decisions or plans. - 1.7 If the Parties cannot agree upon which consultation level in section 1.10 of this Appendix should apply to a particular or any Operational or Administrative Decision or Operational Plan, then British Columbia will consult with Skwah First Nation on the basis of British Columbia's consultation procedures in effect at the time as well as the applicable case law respecting consultation obligations. - 1.8 In reviewing and responding to a proposed Administrative and/or Operational Decision or Operational Plan submitted to them, Skwah First Nation will, unless otherwise agreed by the Parties, provide the party (i.e. British Columbia, Licensee or proponent) that supplied the proposed decision or plan to them, with all reasonably available information that will identify any potential adverse
+- 1.1 British Columbia will consult with the Siska Band on proposed Administrative and/or Operational Decisions and Operational Plans that may potentially adversely impact the Siska Band's Aboriginal Interests within the Traditional Territory, in accordance with this Appendix B. - 1.2 The Siska Band will fully participate in information sharing and/or consultation with British Columbia, Licensees or proponents regarding proposed Administrative and/or Operational Decisions or Operational Plans within the Traditional Territory in accordance with this Appendix B. - 1.3 In order to facilitate consultation, the Parties will use the Matrix set out in section 1.12 of this Appendix to determine which proposed Administrative and/or Operational Decisions and Operational Plans will require consultation, as well as the appropriate level of consultation for those decisions and plans. - 1.4 The level of consultation required for the types of Administrative and/or Operational Decisions and Operational Plans listed in Schedule 1 (the "List of Decisions") will be the level indicated in the column of Schedule 1 headed "Consultation Level", unless the Parties agree to a different consultation level under section 1.13 of this Appendix. - 1.5 Zone A (Cascades Natural Resource District and the Thompson Rivers Natural Resource Districts in the Thompson Okanagan Region).
+Operational and Administrative Decisions and Operational Plans that may require consultation will use the Decision List for Zone A in Map 1 of Appendix A. - 1.6 Zone B (Chilliwack Natural Resource District and the Sea to Sky Natural Resource District in the Coast Region).
+Operational and Administrative Decisions and Operational Plans that may require consultation will use the Decision List for Zone B in Map 1 of Appendix A. - 1.7 If on or before January 31st a Party requests that the List of Decisions or the consultation level for a type of decision or plan set out in it be revised for a subsequent BC Fiscal Year, the Parties will discuss that request and if the Parties agree to a revision, update the List of Decisions on or before March 31st of the current fiscal year. - 1.8 If British Columbia becomes aware of proposed Administrative and/or Operational Decisions or Operational Plans not contained in the List of Decisions that will have effect within the Traditional Territory of the Siska Band during the current fiscal year, British Columbia will notify the Siska Band of those proposed decisions or plans and the Parties will, with reference to the criteria set out in the Matrix, seek to agree on the consultation levels that will be applicable to those decisions or plans. - 1.9 If the Parties cannot agree upon which consultation level in section 1.12 of this Appendix should apply to a particular or any Operational or Administrative

+Decision or Operational Plan, then British Columbia will consult with the Siska Band on the basis of British Columbia's consultation procedures in effect at the time as well as the applicable case law respecting consultation obligations.